 If you love the environment and you love (can’t live without) searching things online, then you might be intrigued by Ecosia.

-Founded in 2009 by Christian Kroll, Ecosia is a search engine that donates 80 percent of its ad revenue to tree planting.
 Basically, the more you search the web and shop online with Ecosia, the more you contribute to helping the environment.

 While reluctantly studying business administration in university, Kroll had an inkling that he didn’t want to pursue the typical career path that was expected of him.
 Not knowing what to do with his life, he ended up traveling to places like Nepal and Latin America where his impulse to solve societal problems slowly manifested into a concrete idea, which later developed into Ecosia.

 Transparency is a core value at Ecosia and it comes through when talking to Kroll, who candidly and humbly talks about his trials and tribulations building up Ecosia as a social business.
-For him, a social business is one where the goal is to maximize the impact of a good cause—i.e. tree planting—rather than maximizing profits.
+For him, social entrepreneurship is where the business goal is to maximize the impact of a good cause—i.e. tree planting—rather than maximizing profits.
 It can also be thought of as a hybrid between a non-profit and full-profit organization because while it’s financially self-sustainable and driven to be as efficient as possible, the aim is to address a particular social issue.

 Ecosia has helped to plant more than 4.5 million trees so far, most of them in Burkina Faso.
 How do you select which tree-planting programs to get involved with?